What is Best Practice?

 Summary

-“Best” implies that research has been carried out and a full investigation and analysis has taken place – if this it true lets start seeing references in all documents that claim to espouse “Current Thinking”, “Good” or “Best” practice
+“Best” implies that research has been carried out and a full investigation and analysis has taken place – if this is true let us start seeing academic references in all documents that claim to espouse “Current Thinking”, “Good” or “Best” practice